zinthawtun/L.dynamicGrids/README.md

 # L.dynamicGrids
 ### version 0.1.0

-This a plug-in support library extended from Leaflet (https://leafletjs.com) producing dynamic grids to display data with custom glyphs on a map.
+This a plug-in is extended from Leaflet class (https://leafletjs.com) producing dynamic grids to display data with custom glyphs on a map.
 This visualization idea is based on Dr. Aidan Slingsby's work, who is a researcher and lecturer in the giCentre at the City University of London.

 ## Get Started